 East Broad Top Railroad

-The little East Broad Top Railroad is a narrow gauge coal hauling railroad that went out of business in 1956.
+The little East Broad Top Railroad is a narrow gauge coal-hauling railroad in central Pennsylvania that went out of business in 1956.
 Amazingly, it has remained nearly totally intact since then with all of its steam locomotives, 33 mainline track miles, and rolling stock still in place.
-The roundhouse, yard, and station are still in Rockhill PA, outside Orbisonia, along with the entire maintenance shop.
+The roundhouse, yard, and station are also still there in Rockhill, outside Orbisonia PA, along with the entire maintenance shop.
 Its original operating charter from 1874 still stands too.

-Rather than being a collection of railroad parts from various places as most tourist operations and museums are, the East Broad Top is most notable for being the entire railroad, complete and original.
-It is also notable for being built as a narrow gauge; it is an uncommon three feet between the rails.
+Rather than being a collection of railroad parts from various places as most tourist operations and museums are, the East Broad Top is most notable for being the entire railroad, complete and original down to every rail.
+It is also notable for being built as a narrow gauge and always remained so; it is an uncommon three feet between the rails.

 The railroad began operations in 1876 and didn’t change much over the years.
-As a result, today the EBT is a great railroading example of the industrial revolution heyday in this country.
-It’s a direct throwback to the time when the Pennsylvania economy was largely based upon resource extraction.
+As a result, today the EBT is an unusual fully intact railroading example of the industrial revolution heyday in this country.
+Being a complete Victorian-era industrial artifact, it’s a direct throwback to the time when the Pennsylvania economy was largely based on resource extraction.

 After closing in 1956, the little railroad was bought by a scrapping company to be dismantled.
 However, the buyer left the railroad intact and operated part of the line as a tourist attraction.
 For decades since the 1960s, it hauled passengers and tourists through the Summer and Fall over five miles of restored track using the old steam locomotives.